 Triple Slash.

 You will stick to elementally weak hitzones like glue.
-Specifically, 65/30, 50/25 and similarly element heavy hitzones are prime targets, and the only ones where this set beats The Pinnacle.
+Monsters marked red in the Matchup Sheet are the only ones where this set beats The Pinnacle.

 Recommended Comfort: